 What Style of 4-Person Tent Is Best?

 Most of the time, there’s no decipherable difference between dome, cabin or other types of 4 person tents.
 It’s mostly down to preference.
-For example, cabin tents typically have a uniform ceiling height, giving you more room to sleep, store gear and move around.
+For example, cabin tents typically have a uniform ceiling height, giving you more room to sleep, store extra gear and move around.

-Are All These Tents Waterproof?
+Are All These Tents for camping Waterproof?

 Yes, every four person tent here is waterproof, although Coleman tents have a tendency to leak around the seams.

 To ensure your tent is the best it can be, consider purchasing some waterproofing spray and seam seal to treat it.
 Treat your tent before every outing, and you should have nothing to worry about, short of torrential rain.